Newport Beach Drug Crime Attorneys

 The outcome of your case depends on the charges against you, the range of circumstances leading up to your arrest, and the attorney you choose for legal representation.
 A lawyer can help by seeking a lighter or alternative sentence or by having the charges dismissed altogether depending on the particulars of your situation.
 Every illegal substance case is unique and deserves to be treated with personal attention.

 A criminal record that contains a conviction for these types of offenses can be crippling when it comes time to finding a job and even housing.
-You need an attorney who is committed to finding a favorable outcome for you.
+You need a Newport Beach drug crimes attorney who is committed to finding a favorable outcome for you.

 Schedule a free consultation with the Law Offices of Randy Collins to discuss your case by calling (844) 285-9559.

 If you have been arrested or charged for a drug crime, you can expect to be prosecuted to the fullest extent of the law.
 Defendants facing allegations for the possession, sale, or transportation of illegal substances can face thousands of dollars in fines and years in prison.
-Whether you are seeking information about minor marijuana possession or are facing years in prison for large-scale transportation and distribution, our defense attorneys can use their years of experience to provide you with aggressive and effective legal defense.
+Whether you are seeking information about minor marijuana possession or are facing years in prison for large-scale transportation and distribution, our drug crime attorneys in Newport Beach can use their years of experience to provide you with aggressive and effective legal defense.